Bklieger/ScribeWizard/README.md

 ## Quickstart

 > [!IMPORTANT]
-> To use ScribeWizard, you can use a hosted version at [groqnotes.streamlit.app](https://groqnotes.streamlit.app) or [groqnotes.replit.app](https://groqnotes.streamlit.app).
+> To use ScribeWizard, you can use a hosted version at [scribewizard.streamlit.app](https://scribewizard.streamlit.app).
 > Alternatively, you can run ScribeWizard locally with Streamlit using the quickstart instructions.

 ### Hosted on Streamlit:

-To use ScribeWizard, you can use the hosted version at [groqnotes.streamlit.app](https://groqnotes.streamlit.app)
+To use ScribeWizard, you can use the hosted version at [scribewizard.streamlit.app](https://scribewizard.streamlit.app)

-### Hosted on Replit:

-You can also use the hosted version on replit at [groqnotes.replit.app](https://groqnotes.streamlit.app)
-> The project can be forked on replit here: [replit.com/@bklieger/groqnotes](https://replit.com/@bklieger/groqnotes)

 ### Run locally: